launchdarkly/openfeature-ruby-server/CONTRIBUTING.md

 # Contributing to the LaunchDarkly OpenFeature provider for the Server-side SDK for Ruby

 LaunchDarkly has published an [SDK contributor's guide](https://docs.launchdarkly.com/sdk/concepts/contributors-guide) that provides a detailed explanation of how our SDKs work.
-See below for additional information on how to contribute to this SDK.
+See below for additional information on how to contribute to this provider.

 ## Submitting bug reports and feature requests